Boots Winter Flu Jab Service - Frequently Asked Questions (FAQs)

 Most UK primary school children will be offered an NHS flu vaccination (usually in the form of a nasal spray) via their school.
 Younger children will be offered the vaccination at their GP surgery.
 In some countries, the vaccination is offered for those in secondary school, however, the age groups for this may vary by country so please check local guidance before booking an appointment at Boots.

-If you have a severe egg allergy we can offer you an egg-free vaccination, subject to availability and eligibility criteria.
-If you have a mild egg allergy, we can consider using an egg-free vaccination or one that has a low egg content (subject to availability and eligibility criteria).
+If you have a severe egg allergy, we can offer you an egg-free vaccination*.
+If you have a mild egg allergy, we can use an egg-free vaccination or one that has a low egg content*

 You can change or cancel your appointment here.
 Alternatively, you can contact the store directly to reschedule your appointment.